wingify/wingify.github.io/_posts/2015-06-02-meta-refresh-conference.markdown

 We started off our journey from Delhi to Bangalore on 15th May, a day before the Conference, and were welcomed with an awesome weather at Bangalore.
 We took off early the next morning and grabbed our bags to march towards MLR Convention Centre, Bangalore to setup our Company booth.
 The setup didn’t take much time, and we were ready to welcome fellow attendees to share more about Wingify through our stall.

 While speaking to the attendees, many expressed their interest to get interviewed at Wingify.
-Usually, we redirect the interested candidates to mail their resume to careers@wingify.com and follow the procedure, though this time, we gave it a unique touch, while using a Hack developed by Paras(Founder), on a hack night.
+Usually, we redirect the interested candidates to mail their resume to careers@wingify.com and follow the procedure, though this time, we gave it a unique touch, while using a Hack developed by Paras (our CEO & Founder), on a hack night.
 It was a mystery containing different hints that leads to the next clue, solved using Browser’s Developer console.
 It was great fun to watch attendees trying their best to crack the hints and unravel the mystery, though only a few were able to solve the same.

 Some moments captured during Meta Refresh 2015: